ajpolt/swoin/README.md

 ## Binding additional types

-You may bind multiple types to a dependency registration, passing an optional closure to convert to that type:
+You may bind multiple types to a dependency registration using `.bind`, passing an optional closure to convert to that type:

         weak(named: "TestSubject") { PublishSubject<Void>() }
                 .bind(Observable<Void>.self) { $0.asObservable() }
                 .bind(AnyObserver<Void>.self) { $0.asObserver() }

 This closure is optional if the original type implements a protocol, since the default is `{ $0 as!
 NewType }`, but obviously this will result in a runtime crash if the forced cast is not possible.

+## Running code after initialization:

+You may perform an action after a dependency is initialized using `.then`:

+        private class CircularDependencyOne {
+            let dependencyTwo: CircularDependencyTwo

+            init(_ dependencyTwo: CircularDependencyTwo) {
+                self.dependencyTwo = dependencyTwo
+            }
+        }

+        private class CircularDependencyTwo {
+            var dependencyOne: CircularDependencyOne?
+        }

+        single { CircularDependencyOne(get()) }
+            .then {
+                $0.dependencyTwo.dependencyOne = $0
+            }

+        single { CircularDependencyTwo() }